NZD/JPY Price Analysis: Bullish momentum resumes after sideways consolidation

-- Technical indicators show a neutral outlook, with the RSI at 58 and the MACD hovering around the zero line.
+- Technical indicators show a neutral outlook, with the RSI starting to slow down but remaining in positive territory.

-NZD/JPY has resumed its upward trajectory after a period of consolidation.
-In Monday's session, the pair surged to 91.70, suggesting a potential shift in market sentiment.
-This move could be the beginning of a new bullish phase for NZD/JPY.
+NZD/JPY has reversed its upward trajectory after a period of sideways consolidation.
+In Tuesday's session, the pair declined mildly to 91.50, suggesting a potential shift in market sentiment.
+However, its unlikely that Tuesday’s movements are a trend shift as the pair continues stuck between the 20-day Simple Moving Average and the 92.00 threshold.

-While technical indicators currently portray a neutral outlook, they do not contradict the bullish momentum evident in the price action.
-The Relative Strength Index (RSI) has risen at 58, indicating that buying pressure has stabilized.
-Meanwhile, the Moving Average Convergence Divergence (MACD) histogram is hovering around the zero line, signaling a lack of clear direction.
-However, the MACD is beginning to show signs of a bullish crossover, which would align with the positive price action.
+The Relative Strength Index (RSI) has slid from 57, indicating that buying pressure is decreasing.
+Meanwhile the MACD is showing flat momentum with a neutral histogram and a declining signal line.
+This change in the signal line could point a potential bearish momentum in the price.

 NZD/JPY daily chart